 Is PLG only for active duty military members?

 No, we serve both military and civilian clients.
 We are a private civilian law firm representing clients from every walk of life.
-In fact, a majority of our cases involve purely civilian legal matters and/or clients without any connection to the military.
+In fact many of our clients have connections to the military, but have purely civilian legal issues.

 What are PLG's business hours?